5 Best Benchtop Band Saws – Small Bandsaws Reviewed in 2023

 2. Delta 28-400 14″ Bench Top Band Saw – Best Value

-If your eyes bugged out with dollar signs at our #1 pick, never fear: we understand how many of you are looking for the best band saw for the money.
-Good thing the Delta 28-400 makes that search so easy.
+If your eyes bugged out with dollar signs at our #1 pick, never fear; we understand how many of you are looking for the best band saw for the money.
+Your search is over with the Delta 28-400.
 It’s a powerful 1 HP saw with a solid table and a practically indestructible steel frame.

-In order to make a cheaper unit, Delta has laser-focused on this saw’s core function, and left out a lot of extras: there’s no rack and pinion adjustment for the blade guides, for example, and no fence or miter.
+To make a cheaper unit, Delta has laser-focused on this saw’s core function and left out a lot of extras; there’s no rack and pinion adjustment for the blade guides, for example, and no fence or miter.
 However, for those of you who prefer to add your own attachments, this might actually be a feature rather than a flaw.
-And did we mention the significantly lower price?

-We do have a few problems that keep the 28-400 out of the #1 spot.
-While miter attachments are easy to buy, blade guide adjustment systems aren’t, and not everybody is a fan of jury-rigging machine parts – some of us just want to get to work already.
+We have a few problems that keep the 28-400 out of the #1 spot.
+While miter attachments are easy to buy, blade guide adjustment systems aren’t, and not everybody is a fan of jury-rigging machine parts.
 The lower guide, in particular, is a pain to reach whenever you change blades.

 - Powerful motor